DmitryGubanov/portfolio-backtester/README.md

 ```
 <img src="http://i.imgur.com/5zhQrJv.png" alt="chart" />

 By introducing bonds, we've cut down our risk by ~40% at the cost of ~20% of our gains.
-As a result, the Sharpe and Sortino ratios are both higher.
+As a result, the **_Sharpe_** and **_Sortino ratios_** are both higher.
 From the graphs, we can see our asset allocations have veered away from what we set intially (0.6 and 0.4, check the sample files).

-### Step 3: Maintain ratios by rebalancing
+### 2.3: Maintain ratios by rebalancing

 Let's rebalance quarterly to maintain our desired ratios of 60% SPY and 40% TLT, as defined by our strategy file.